remotedesktop1377-cloud/vloghub/frontend/GOOGLE_IMAGE_SEARCH_SETUP.md

 - Download images directly to local storage

 ### 🎯 **Smart Search**
-- Automatically uses chapter narration as initial search query
+- Automatically uses SceneData narration as initial search query
 - Allows manual search query input
 - Error handling and loading states

 ## Usage

 1. **Navigate to Script Production** - Go to the script production page
-2. **Open Media Management** - Click on the media management button for any chapter
+2. **Open Media Management** - Click on the media management button for any SceneData
 3. **Select Google Search Tab** - Click on the "Google Search" tab
-4. **Search Images** - The search will automatically use your chapter narration, or enter a custom search term
+4. **Search Images** - The search will automatically use your SceneData narration, or enter a custom search term
 5. **Select Images** - Click on images to select them, or use the select all/deselect all buttons
-6. **Add to Chapter** - Click "Add X Images" to add selected images to your chapter
+6. **Add to SceneData** - Click "Add X Images" to add selected images to your SceneData

 ## Troubleshooting